MacGillivray on The Verb

 A film of Kirsten Norrie in conversation with John Robb about her work can be seen here.

 Click here to read an interview with MacGillivray in connection with her appearance at Newcastle Poetry Festival in May 2017.

-Poet, artist and musician MacGillivray is on the shortlist for New Music Performer of the Year, one of the New Music Scotland Awards.
-She is up against the BBC Scottish Symphony Orchestra, Red Note Ensemble and Robert Irvine.
-Winners are announced on 8 March 2017 at a ceremony in Glasgow.
+Poet, artist and musician MacGillivray was on the shortlist for New Music Performer of the Year, one of the New Music Scotland Award She was up against the BBC Scottish Symphony Orchestra, Red Note Ensemble and Robert Irvine.
+MacGillivray incorporates her extraordinary music-making into her poetry readings.

 [22 May 2019]